Seteco/Somorrostro/statsd.md

 With the above, all methods except `all` will be added to the chart.

-To automatically renamed the methods, use this:
+To automatically rename the methods, use this:

 ```
 [dictionary]